arkanelinux/arkdep/README.md

 The sha1sum is used to ensure the file was downloaded properly.

-arkdep will assume the top most entry in the database is the latest one, when no image version is defined or `latest` is requested it will grab the top most entry.
+Arkdep will assume the top most entry in the database is the latest one, when no image version is defined or `latest` is requested it will grab the top most entry.